By Damien Cook

 Introduction: The Waterways is a unique urban development on the Mordialloc Creek, in Melbourne’s south eastern suburbs, which combines a housing estate with 48 hectares of restored habitat set aside for indigenous fauna and flora in open space, lakes and other wetlands.
 (See EMR Project summary ‘The Waterways‘.)

 The revegetation of 4 hectares of native grassland and 7 hectares of swamp scrub provided the opportunity to trial the re-establishment of non-vascular plant species, as well as the higher plants which are normally the focus of restoration efforts.

 Results.
 It was not until the wet winter of 2016 that it became apparent how successful this technique had been.
-There are now quite large areas with a good cover of cryptograms, particularly in the restored grassland and swamp scrub areas.
-There are some cryptograms in the untreated areas, but the species richness and cover are much lower.
+There are now quite large areas with a good cover of cryptogams, particularly in the restored grassland and swamp scrub areas.
+There are some cryptogams in the untreated areas, but the species richness and cover are much lower.
 Cryptogamic crust cover appears to suppress weed germination, reducing the need for herbicide application, yet provides recruitment opportunities for native forbs (see Photos 1-3).

 Acknowledgements.
 Thanks are due to the Haines family who were the developers of “The Waterways”, and in particular Stephen Haines, for involving us in the revegetation of the site and allowing us scope to trial different ecological restoration techniques.